greenchef/calvin-and-hobbes/README.md

 #### Models
 * They're models you know the deal.
+* Should only act upon them selves or inner classes.
 * Don't pull in other models into models unless they are true inner class type relationships.